yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this section, you will provision a Cosmos DB account, a Cosmos DB Database and a Cosmos DB collection that will be used to collect ticket orders.

-1. In the Azure portal, select +Create a resource, Databases, then select Azure Cosmos DB
+1. In the Azure portal, select +Create a resource, Databases, then select Azure Cosmos DB.

     ![In the Azure Portal, New pane, in the left column, Databases is circled.
 In the side pane, Azure Cosmos DB (Quickstart tutorial) is circled.](media/create-cosmos-db-resource.png "Azure Portal, Create Resource Database Pane")